Wiki · Individual Player · Last reviewed June 25, 2026

 Farid has repeatedly framed deepfakes as a problem of speed, scale, and trust.
 Synthetic audio can imitate executives for fraud.
 Synthetic video can create political or reputational shocks.
 Nonconsensual sexual imagery can harm people even when no original explicit photograph exists.
 Real recordings can also be dismissed as fabricated, creating the "liar's dividend" in which the existence of deepfakes weakens authentic evidence.

-His technical papers include work on detecting deepfake videos from appearance and behavior, as well as research with Nicholas Carlini showing that some deepfake-image detectors can be evaded by adversarial attacks.
+His technical papers include work on detecting deepfake videos from appearance and behavior, research with Nicholas Carlini showing that some deepfake-image detectors can be evaded by adversarial attacks, and later work on synthetic voices and talking heads.
 That combination is important: Farid is a detection researcher who also warns against treating detection as a perfect shield.

 Detection Limits